 - 1 1/2 cups panko bread crumbs

 - 1 tsp thyme

 Put your goat cheese in the freezer for about 15 minutes to make it easier to slice.
 While it is chilling, in a medium size bowl, combine panko, parsley, thyme, garlic powder, salt and pepper, and stir to combine well.

 In a separate bowl, beat eggs.
 Scoop flour onto a plate or a shallow bowl.
 Remove cheese from freezer.
 Slice into slices between 1/4 and 1/2 inch thick, using a sharp knife.
+(Sometimes when my goat cheese doesn’t cooperate, I form into balls and slightly flatten with my hand).
 Dip cheese in flour first, then eggs, then panko, coating well.

 Heat a medium sized skillet with a good coating of olive oil.
 Gently put goat cheese bites in oil, cook until golden brown and flip over, about 2 minutes each side.
 Let drain and slightly cool on paper towel.

 *When they are nice and warm, I serve them alone.
 If they cool off a bit they are nice served with a marinara sauce.